-The positron detection system was constructed using two NaI detectors and a 1.016 mm thick retractable tungsten target placed in the 6-way cross.
-Positrons were measured at energies between 1 and 5 MeV as illustrated by the hollow diamond symbols in Figure 5.1.
-The ratio of positrons detected on NaI detectors to electrons incident on T1 is on the order of 10^{-15} .
+Positrons transported to T2 annihilated inside T2 and created 511 keV photons.
+The 511 keV photons were detected using two NaI detectors placed horizontally to T2.
+T2 is a 1.016 mm thick retractable tungsten target placed in the 6-way cross.
+NaI detectors were operated in triple coincidence between electron gun pulse and two NaI detectors.
+Positrons were measured at energies between 1 and 5 MeV.
+The ratio of positrons to the electrons ( $e^+/e^-$ ratios) are shown in Figure 5.1 (illustrated by the hollow diamond symbols).
+The $e^+/e^-$ ratios are on the order of $10^{-15}$ .
 The ratio is the highest near 3 MeV.

-The simulation shown in Figure 5.1 predicts the positron production efficiency for the energies measured in this experiment.
-The simulation includes the measured initial electron energy profile, beam losses during transportation, annihilation in T2, and detection efficiencies.
+The positron beam creation, beam loss in the transportation, and detection process were studied using the simulation package G4beamline and compared to this experiment.
+The simulated $e^+/e^-$ ratios are shown in Figure 5.1 for the energies measured in this experiment.
+The simulation includes electron beam generation with the measured electron energy profile, beam losses during transportation, positron annihilation in T2, and detection of 511 keV photons.

 While the simulation result agrees with the experiment in that the peak energy distribution is near 3 MeV, it predicts a higher positron to electron ratio as shown in Figure 5.1.
 The original goal of the experiment was to measure the positron rate at 3 MeV and the beamline was optimized accordingly.

-The decision to measure the rates on other energies was made few hours before the end of the beam time.
-The beamline was not well optimized, because of the short time limit, and resulted in lower rates than predicted in simulation.
+The decision to measure the rates at other energies was made few hours before the end of the beam time.
+The beamline was not well optimized, because of the short time limit, and resulted in lower rates than estimated in the simulation.

-The ratio of the positrons contained within the beampipe to the 511 keV photons detected in coincidence mode when the dipoles were set to bend 3 MeV positrons is predicted to be 1655:1 by the simulation.
+The ratio of the positrons contained within the 90 degree beampipe to the 511 keV photons detected in coincidence mode when the dipoles were set to bend 3 MeV positrons is predicted to be 1655:1 by the simulation.
 The ratio of the positrons on T2 to the 511 keV photons is 620:1 under the same conditions as above.
 The 3 MeV positron rate measured in experiment was 0.25 Hz when the HRRL was operated at a 300 Hz repetition rate, 100 mA peak current, and 300 ns (FWHM) RF macro pulse length.
 Based on this simulation, a measured 0.25 Hz coincidence rate by the NaI detectors would correspond to a 155 Hz positron rate incident on T2.

-The observed positron to electron ratio was insensitive to the quadrupole triplet collection field setting.
-Section 4.5 indicates that the solid angle subtended by the quadrupole entrance window approximated the positron loss.
+In simulation, the number of positron collected was insensitive to the quadrupole triplet collection field setting (see section 4.5).
+The ratio of solid angles subtended by the quadrupole (Q4) and dipole (D1) entrance windows approximated the ratios of positron transported.
 Dipoles defocus in one plane and defocus in the other.
-Thus, one loses positrons horizontally/vertically while loses vertically/horizontally.
+Thus, one can only collect positrons in one plane while loses in the other.
 Solenoids, on other hand, focus in both planes.
-Since positrons have a larger angular distribution, perhaps a solenoid may be a better option to improve the collection efficiency.
-Positioning the target T1 at the entrance of quad or solenoid may be the optimal choice for capturing positrons.
+A solenoid may be a better option to improve the collection efficiency.
+Positioning the target T1 at the entrance the solenoid may be the optimal choice for capturing positrons.

 Figure 5.1: Ratio of positrons detected to electrons measured in the experiment (hollow diamond) and simulation (full circle) in coincidence mode.
+The black solid error bars are statistical and dashed ones are systematic.
+The experimental systematic errors are discussed in section 3.4 of chapter 3 and the systematic errors in simulation estimated using in section 4.6 of chapter 4.